allenai/anonymity-period/readme.md

 ## Notebooks

-This study is conducted in the notebook in the order below:
+This study is conducted in the notebook in the order below.
+The notebooks assumes the root directory as the current working directory.
+It may be convenient to symlink the notebooks via `ln -s ./notebook/*.ipynb ./` and run them from the root directory for ease of module and data imports.

 1. Prepare ICLR Data ([`01_iclr_data.ipynb`](./notebooks/01_iclr_data.ipynb)): load data from the ICLR database, generate dataframes `baby_iclr` and `design_mat`